 Double wall chimney connectors are tested and certified.
-The rules for double wall pipe a refound in the manufacturer's installation instructions.
+The rules for double wall pipe can be found in the manufacturer's installation instructions.
 These rules will be very different than those for single wall.

 10.1 Installation of Single Wall Chimney Connector